-As of this writing, there are only six companies who offer this definition of Total Disability to physicians, including Berkshire Life (a Guardian Company), Standard Insurance Company, Principal, Ameritas, MassMutual, and Ohio National.
+As of this writing, there are only six companies that offer this definition of Total Disability to physicians, including Berkshire Life (a Guardian Company), Standard Insurance Company, Principal, Ameritas, MassMutual, and Ohio National.
 However, the availability of this definition may also vary based upon the state of residence and/or medical specialty.

 Residual Disability Rider